Skip to main content

 3. Pass the cable through the center hole and plug it in.
 Then, in an anti-clockwise direction, unscrew the top of the base from the rest of the camera.

-4. At this point, you will need something to support the base of the camera, or let it hang off of its cable and the base.
-Drill in the six provided screws (or any appropriate screw with less than 8.6 mm head size) onto the base and into the surface.
-You can either run the cable through the wall or let the cable out to the side by unscrewing the cut available (as shown in the zoomed-in illustration).
+4. To support the camera base, use the six provided screws or any screws with a head size smaller than 8.6 mm.
+Secure the screws into the base and the surface.
+You can route the cable through the wall or guide it out to the side by unscrewing the designated cut, as shown in the zoomed-in illustration.

 5. Grab the camera to fix it into a horizontal position, closer to the base.